(param...)

 $label Optional

 The name of the parameter.
 Each parameter is also given an index.
-You can reference the parameter using either the label
+You can reference the parameter using either the label or the index value.

 type1